-Studying the effects of broadband access on refinancing inequality is challenging for several reasons.
-First, the spatial distribution of broadband providers is correlated with subscriber characteristics such as employment and educational attainment.
-As these characteristics are also associated with refinancing demand, estimates of refinancing outcomes based on differences in broadband availability will most likely be biased.
-Second, it is difficult to observe exogenous changes in broadband adoption by households, especially for low-income homeowners that tend to refinance suboptimally.
+Studying the effects of internet access on refinancing inequality is challenging for several reasons.
+First, the spatial distribution of broadband internet providers is correlated with local subscriber characteristics such as employment and educational attainment.
+As these characteristics are also linked to refinancing demand, estimates of refinancing outcomes driven by differences in broadband availability will most likely be biased.
+Second, it is difficult to directly observe exogenous changes in broadband adoption by households, especially for low-income homeowners that tend to refinance suboptimally.
 As a result, little is known about the extent to which broadband access can reduce refinancing frictions.

 To address these empirical challenges, I analyze the Internet Essentials program by Comcast - one of the largest broadband providers in the United States.
 Introduced in 2012 to receive regulatory support for a merger, Internet Essentials heavily subsidized broadband subscription fees to qualifying low-income households.
-The monthly cost of \$9.95 was up to 75 percent lower than a that of a comparable regular plan, and all activation and equipment fees (averaging more than \$100 upfront and up to \$10 per month, respectively) were waived.
+The monthly cost of \$9.95 was up to 75 percent lower than that of a comparable regular plan, and all activation fees and recurring equipment charges were waived.
 The program became highly successful, connecting 750,000 American families (or 3 million individuals) nationwide in the first five years (Comcast Corporation, 2016).
 Internet Essentials is a suitable setting to study refinancing behavior due to its unique properties.
 First, it was immediately available in all of Comcast's existing service areas.
-This method of rollout is important for identification because physical infrastructure expansions not only take time but also can increase local house prices, confounding the estimated impact of broadband access on refinancing (Knutson, 2015).
-Second, Internet Essentials was directly aimed at increasing broadband take-up by low-income households making less than around \$40,000 per year - the group that exhibits low refinancing behavior most prominently.
-Third, internet usage at broadband speeds would have been a binding constraint for marginal households to access banking services during the study period.
-Lastly, the program coincides with the prolonged recovery period after the Great Recession when refinancing incentives were high throughout the income distribution.
+This method of rollout is important for identification because physical infrastructure expansions not only take time but also can increase local house prices, confounding the estimated impact of broadband access on refinancing (Wall Street Journal, 2015).
+Second, Internet Essentials was directly aimed at increasing broadband take-up by low-income households making less than around \$40,000 per year - the group that fails to refinance most prominently.
+Third, internet usage at broadband speeds would have been a binding constraint for households to access various banking services, especially for mortgages.
+Lastly, the program coincides with the prolonged low-interest rate period following the Great Recession, during which refinancing incentives would have been high throughout the economy.

 This paper exploits geographic, temporal, and household-level variation in Internet Essentials eligibility to estimate broadband's impact on reducing refinancing frictions.
-Specifically, I compare the outcomes of eligible and ineligible low-income households across census tracts with and without Comcast service, before and after 2012.
-The identifying assumption is that within-census tract differences in refinancing outcomes between eligible and ineligible households are uncorrelated with Comcast coverage except through the introduction of Internet Essentials.
+Specifically, I compare the outcomes of low-income households that were eligible and ineligible for the program, across census tracts with and without Comcast service, before and after 2012.
+The identifying assumption is that within-census tract differences in refinancing outcomes between eligible and ineligible households are uncorrelated with Comcast coverage except through the introduction of Internet

+Essentials.
 Indeed, I do not find any violation of the common trends assumption under this empirical setting.
-I construct a unique data set that matches Comcast coverage rates at the census tract level to the universe of refinance originations by eligibility status between 2008 and 2015.
-I also enhance my analysis using prepayment outcomes for a panel of mortgages originated between 2004 and 2008, as well as American Community Survey (ACS) microdata on mortgage payment burdens.
+I construct a unique data set that matches Comcast availability at the census tract level to the universe of refinance originations by eligibility group between 2008 and 2015.
+I also enhance my analysis using prepayment outcomes for a panel of mortgages originated between 2004 and 2008, as well as Census survey microdata on mortgage cost burdens.